Simple homotopy theory for Fukaya categories: Whitehead torsion and Reidemeister torsion

 Reidemeister torsion provides a complete classification of lens spaces up to diffeomorphism.
 In this subsection, we recall the computation of the Reidemeister torsion for three-dimensional lens spaces.

 A couple of remarks are in order before we begin the computation.
-We will use cellular chain complexes instead of cochain complexes: this is justified by Milnor's duality theorem for Reidemeister torsion (\cite[Theorem 1]{MilnorDuality}).
-Additionally by Chapman (\cite[Theorem 1]{Chapman}), two different CW structures on the same manifold induce cellular chain complexes that are simple homotopy equivalent, and thus have same Reidemeister torsion.
-Therefore we may choose a nice CW structure to reduce computations.
+We will use cellular chain complexes rather than cochain complexes, justified by Milnor's duality theorem for Reidemeister torsion \cite[Theorem 1]{MilnorDuality}.
+By results of Moise \cite[Theorems 3, 4]{Moise}, every 3-manifold admits a triangulation, and any two such triangulations admit a common simplicial subdivision.
+Thus we may choose a convenient CW structure for the computation.
+More generally, Chapman \cite[Theorem 1]{Chapman} shows that different CW structures on the same manifold of any dimension give cellular chain complexes that are simple homotopy equivalent, and therefore have the same Reidemeister torsion.
+For CW structures arising from Morse functions, the invariance of Reidemeister torsion can be seen by following a generic one-parameter family of Morse functions, where only handle slides and birth-death bifurcations occur (see \cite[Chapter 8]{KreckLück}).

 \begin{defn} The \emph{three-dimensional lens spaces} $L(p,q)$ are defined for $(p,q)$ coprime as quotients of $S^3=\{(z_1,z_2)\mid \lvert z_1\rvert^2+\lvert z_2\rvert^2=1\} \subset \C^2$ under the group action of $\Z/p\subset \U(1)$ given by